Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum updateinfo security

-Use the below command to get information about all new updates.
+Use the command below to get information about all the new updates.

 $ sudo yum updateinfo list new